Russia under Vladimir Putin: Rehabilitation of the Soviet Union

 In December 2007, Putin said in the interview to the Time magazine: "Russia is an ancient country with historical, profound traditions and a very powerful moral foundation.
 And this foundation is a love for the Motherland and patriotism.
 Patriotism in the best sense of that word.
 Incidentally, I think that to a certain extent, to a significant extent, this is also attributable to the American people".

 In August 2008, The Economist claimed: "Russia today is ruled by the KGB elite, has a Soviet anthem, servile media, corrupt courts and a rubber-stamping parliament.
 A new history textbook proclaims that the Soviet Union, although not a democracy, was 'an example for millions of people around the world of the best and fairest society'".

 In November 2008, International Herald Tribune stated:

 The Kremlin in the Putin era has often sought to maintain as much sway over the portrayal of history as over the governance of the country.
 In seeking to restore Russia's standing, Putin and other officials have stoked a nationalism that glorifies Soviet triumphs while playing down or even whitewashing the system's horrors.
 As a result, throughout Russia, many archives detailing killings, persecution and other such acts committed by the Soviet authorities have become increasingly off-limits.
 The role of the security services seems especially delicate, perhaps because Putin is a former KGB agent who headed the agency's successor, the FSB, in the late 1990s.

-Although Putin's policies have been likened to the Soviet era, he has received a lukewarm response by Gennady Zyuganov, the leader of Communist Party of the Russian Federation (KPRF).
-On the other hand, Roger Boyes considers him more of a latter-day Brezhnev than a clone of Stalin.
+Putin has an amicable relationship with Gennady Zyuganov, the leader of Communist Party of the Russian Federation (KPRF).
+Roger Boyes considers Putin more of a latter-day Leonid Brezhnev than a clone of Stalin.

 In August 2014, he rejected Vladimir Zhirinovsky's proposal to return the Imperial flag and anthem.

-On 30 October 2017, Putin opened the Wall of Grief, an official but controversial recognition of the crimes of the Soviet regime.
+On 30 October 2017, Putin opened the Wall of Grief, the first Russian memorial dedicated to the victims Stalinist repressions.
+It was seen as a gesture towards the Russian intelligentsia.

+In November 2024, Moscow's Gulag Museum was ordered to close for "fire safety" violations after its director, Roman Romanov, refused to censor an exhibition on Stalinist repressions that covered events such as the Shakhty Trial of 1928 and the Great Terror of the 1930s.